SKChristopher/daily-christ/src/pages/2020-07/2020-07-28/index.md

 I better start thinking for myself rather than follow everybody.
 No one knows what they are doing.
 You don't need to fit in.
 Don't be afraid to stand out.

+The real answer is to get to know yourself a little better - the mind

+write down on a card exactly what you want and read it often

+Adventure + Security = Success

 - [x] wake up (6:40)
 - [x] do 1 thing
 - [ ] meditate